framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ### Combination of Console Commands

-For even more freedom you can combine the command ghost with teleport.
-By using that "trick" you can access area's which are locked behind cutscenes.
+For even more freedom, you can combine the command ghost with teleport.
+By using that "trick", you can access areas locked behind cutscenes.
-Shoutout to my man ItsYfP for digging this one up.
+*Shoutout to my man ItsYFP for digging this one up.*

 ## Useful Links